astianmuchui/easy-sequel/README.md

 Declare the following variables: $this->table and $this->dbname

-Create a public function and use the functions in the API.
+Create a public function and use the functions